guibranco/CrispyWaffle/docs/user-guide/events.md

 Events are a way to execute one or more actions based on a class (the event itself).
 Events are defined as a simple class, inherited from `IEvent` interface.

-Each event can be handled by one, two or infinite number of event handlers.
+Each event can be handled by one, two or an infinite number of event handlers.

-Event handler class inherit from `IEventHandler<TEvent>` interface and must implement the `Handle(TEvent evt)` method.
+The event handler class inherit from `IEventHandler<TEvent>` interface and must implement the `Handle(TEvent evt)` method.
 The `TEvent` generic type is the type of `IEvent` that will be handled.

 For example, the `HelloWorldEvent` class, defined below is a simple class without methods, properties or fields and is used to trigger `HelloWorldEventHandler`: